-E2400 ADVANCED PLACEMENT ENGLISH LITERATURE & COMPOSITION ADVANCED PLACEMENT GRA GRADE 12 1 CREDIT
+E2400 ADVANCED PLACEMENT ENGLISH LITERATURE & COMPOSITION E2400 ADVANCED PLACEMENT GRADE 12 1 CREDIT

 Advanced Placement English Literature & Composition is an intensive college level study of representative works from various genres and periods.
-The course concentrates on works of recognized literary merit from the 16th to the 20th centuries.
+The course concentrates on works of recognized literary merit from the 16th to the 21st centuries.
 The course will engage students in the careful reading and critical analysis of literature and ask them to consider a work's artistry and its embodiment of social and historical values.
 The goal of the course is to deepen the students' understanding of the ways writers use language to provide both meaning and pleasure.
 In doing so, the class will prepare students for the Advanced Placement Literature and Composition Examination in May.
-The primary methods used to attain these ends will be thoughtful discussion, and practice in answering objectives that have formerly appeared on the examination, and composing essays on selected works and excerpts from works.

-The literature to be studied may include Shakespeare's Hamlet, Stoppard's Rosencrantz and Guildenstern Are Dead, Austen's Pride and Prejudice, Bronte's Jane Eyre, Ellison's Invisible Man, Hurston's Their Eyes Were Watching God, Faulkner's Light in August, Rhys's Wide Sargasso Sea, Orwell's 1984; and other titles of similar literary magnitude.
+The literature to be studied may include Kazuo Ishiguro's Never Let Me Go, Mary Shelley's Frankenstein, Shakespeare's Hamlet, Hurston's Their Eyes Were Watching God, Faulkner's As I Lay Dying, Ian McEwan's Atonement, Barbara Kingsolver's The Poisonwood Bible, and other titles of similar literary magnitude.
 Additionally, course materials may include selections of classical and modern poetry with an emphasis upon structure, meaning, and figurative language, and various selections of nonfiction as companion pieces for literary works.
-Only students who expect to do extensive independent reading and writing should enroll in this course.
+Students should expect extensive independent reading and writing should enroll in this course.